apache/apisix-dashboard/docs/en/latest/develop.md

 $ yarn start
 ```

-> If there is an error about gyp during yarn install, please ignore it and go ahead!
+> If there is an error about gyp during yarn install, please ignore it and go ahead